SamEdwardes/spacypdfreader/docs/parsers.md

 doc = pdf_reader("tests/data/test_pdf_01.pdf", nlp)
 ```

-You could also be more verbose and pass in aditional parameters.
-For a list of availble parameters please refer to the pdfminer documentation for the [`extract_function`](https://pdfminersix.readthedocs.io/en/latest/reference/highlevel.html#extract-text) function.
+You could also be more verbose and pass in additional parameters.
+For a list of available parameters please refer to the pdfminer documentation for the [`extract_function`](https://pdfminersix.readthedocs.io/en/latest/reference/highlevel.html#extract-text) function.

 ```python
 import spacy